-Glenbard Township High School provides supplemental student accident insurance coverage during the school year for each enrolled student, except for participation in tackle football or ice hockey.
+Glenbard Township High School District 87 provides supplemental student accident insurance coverage during the school year for each enrolled student, except for participation in tackle football or ice hockey.
 Benefits are secondary to all other collectible insurance.
 Parents may purchase optional 24-hour coverage, tackle football or ice hockey coverage.
-Accidents or injuries must be reported to the appropriate staff member--teacher, coach, trainer or nurse-as soon as possible.
-Insurance brochures with further information are available in the registration packets, or in the Athletic Office or in the Main Office.
+Accidents or injuries must be reported to the appropriate staff member--teacher, coach, trainer or nurse--as soon as possible.
+Information is available in the Athletic office and the Main office.